 Cooperation with other agencies and engagement in collaborative efforts and initiatives include, among others UN-Oceans, the IMO, UNCITRAL, UNEP, UNFCCC, UN regional commissions, and the Marrakech Partnership for Global Climate Action.

 For further information and feedback, contact the Policy and Legislation Section at: firstname.lastname@example.org

-For an historical overview of UNCTAD's activities in the field of shipping, see Beyond Conventional Wisdom in Development Policy: An intellectual history of UNCTAD 1964-2004 (at pp.73-80).
+For an historical overview of UNCTAD's activities in the field of shipping, see Beyond Conventional Wisdom in Development Policy: An intellectual history of UNCTAD 1964-2004.